 - Reconnect the other end of the brake line to where you removed it earlier

-- Cross-check your work and tighten everything single component
+- Cross-check your work and tighten every single component

 - Remove the trapped-in air from the system by bleeding it.